 - Athletes aiming to boost their performance in the gym or on the field

-There are indeed many different ways modafinil can be used to give one a temporary performance upgrade.
+There are indeed many different ways modafinil can be used to give someone a temporary performance upgrade.

 Modafinil’s ability to stimulate the brain offers other benefits as well.
 One of the most important ones is in the treatment of depression.